 Most of these awesome images/videos were from NASA, who really did a great job covering and providing public visuals for everyone through their website (NASA.gov) and in coordination with the Weather Channel.
 There was also another video getting widely circulated via Twitter that showed the eclipse from a plane.
 I’ve included the video below, but it’s actually been sort of debunked already.
 The video was not from this eclipse, but from one in 2015.

 Just for hilarity’s sake, I’ll include this too.
-It was definitely getting wide circulation on social media – President Trump staring directly at the eclipse with no protective wear.
+It was definitely getting wide circulation on social media – Trump staring directly at the eclipse with no protective wear.
+Bonus points to the staffer who apparently yelled “don’t look” to protect him from himself.
 Kids, don’t try this at home.